alex-berson/15-puzzle-kids/README.md

 # 15 Puzzle for Kids

-Arrange tiles in numerical sequence using the extra space in the grid to slide the tiles.
+Arrange the tiles in numerical sequence using the empty space to slide the numbered tiles.<br>
-You can play [15 Puzzle for Kids online](https://alex-berson.github.io/15-puzzle-kids/) or <br>
+You can [play 15 Puzzle online](https://alex-berson.github.io/15-puzzle-kids/) or <br>
 [<img src="images/Download_on_the_App_Store_Badge_US-UK_RGB_blk_092917.svg">](https://apps.apple.com/us/app/15-puzzle-for-kids/id1553031152)

 ## Description

-**15 Puzzle**, also called **Gem Puzzle,** **Boss Puzzle,** or **Mystic Square**, puzzle consisting of 15 tiles, numbered 1 through 15, which can be slid horizontally or vertically within a four-by-four grid that has one empty space among its 16 locations.
+**15 Puzzle**, also called **Gem Puzzle**, **Boss Puzzle**, or **Mystic Square**, puzzle consisting of 15 tiles, numbered 1 through 15, which can be slid horizontally or vertically within a four-by-four grid that has one empty space among its 16 locations.
 The object of the puzzle is to arrange the tiles in numerical sequence using the extra space in the grid to slide the numbered tiles.

 ## Screenshot